-- 1. The student has obtained all the grades, by passing all the tests - 2.
-The student has completed one test with an insufficient (grade < 5.5) but can still pass this test by a regular retake or the compensation rule.
+- 1. The student has obtained all the grades, by passing all the tests - The student has completed one test with an insufficient (grade < 5.5) but can still pass this test by a regular retake or the compensation rule.
 The student has passed all other tests.

-The student will be given a warning in the following cases;

-- 1. The student has completed two tests with an insufficient (grade < 5.5) but can still pass these tests by a regular retake or the compensation rule.
+The student will be given a warning in the following cases; - The student has completed two tests with an insufficient (grade < 5.5) but can still pass these tests by a regular retake or the compensation rule.
 The student has passed all other tests. - 2.
 In case of more than 2 insufficient grades. (grade <5.5) - 2.
 The study programme must give students advice regarding the continuation of studies in writing before the end of their first year of enrolment (12 months) in the foundation phase.
 Advice may be related not only to the continuation of the study programme, but also to the main subject the student may take.
-Advice regarding the continuation of studies can be negative (binding negative study advice), meaning that the student's enrolment in that particular study programme will be terminated and that he will not be allowed to re-enrol in the same study programme.

-Advice regarding the continuation of studies will be given to a student taking a part-time study programme with a study load of fewer than 60 credits in the first year of enrolment.

-3. Advice regarding the continuation of studies is based on the student's results in the foundation year.
+Advice regarding the continuation of studies can be negative (binding negative study advice), meaning that the student's enrolment in that particular study programme.
+Advice regarding the continuation of studies will be given to a student taking a part-time study programme with a study load of fewer than 60 credits in the first year of enrolment. - 3.
+Advice regarding the continuation of studies is based on the student's results in the foundation year.
 The Examination Board advises the institute director on advice regarding the continuation of studies to be given.
 This advice must take into account the student's personal circumstances.
 Students must report any personal circumstances to their study career counsellors or student counsellors the moment they occur.